 - hand tools (available for checkout)

-The Frith Lab was renovated in 2014 and funded by Ray Frith (Agriculture Engineering, Class of 1951) and his wife Violet.
+The Frith Lab, located in 3 Randolph Hall, was renovated in 2014 and funded by Ray Frith (Agriculture Engineering, Class of 1951) and his wife Violet.

 Follow the Frith Lab Facebook page to learn more about the exciting projects GE students are working on!